Troubleshoot CodeQL results

 Optimize CodeQL analysis runtimes

-• If you use self-hosted runners for CodeQL analysis, you can increase the memory or the number of cores.
+- If you use self-hosted runners for CodeQL analysis, you can increase the memory or the number of cores.

-Optimizing CodeQL Queries
+Optimizing CodeQL queries

 Debug artifacts

-Troubleshoot CodeQL for Visual Studio Code
+Troubleshoot the CodeQL extension for VS Code

 Common error messages

-To troubleshoot your CodeQL workflow, let's familiarize ourselves with some common error messages.
+To troubleshoot your CodeQL workflow, familiarize yourself with the following common error messages.

 Error: "Server error"